mbutler808/Zool719-covid19/README.md

 11. [March 23](./Mar_23) Marguerite Butler - Introduction to the POMP package in R for modeling SIR with stochasticity

-12. March 30
+12. March 30 continued from March 23

-13. April 6
+13. [April 8](./Apr_8) Ethan Hill - Geographic analysis of SARS-CoV-2 spread in Hawaii with genomics

-14. April 13
+14. April 13 Implementing Tomʻs & Leeʻs models in R

-15. April 20
+15. April 20 Trying to implement vaccination

-16. April 27  Student Presentations
+16. April 27 Claire Fraser

-17. May 4  Student Presentations
+17. May 4  Randi Rollins